Planar Graphs of Girth at least Five are Square $(\Delta + 2)$-Choosable: Proof of Main Theorem

 \begin{lemma} If $u$ and $v$ are adjacent vertices of degree two, then $u\in N(B)$ and $v\in N(B)$. \end{lemma} \begin{proof} Suppose not.
 Let $u$ and $v$ be adjacent vertices of degree $2$ such that $v\not\in N(B)$.
 Let $w$ be the neighbor of $v$ distinct from $u$.
 By the minimality of $G$, there exists an $L$-coloring $\varphi$ of $(G \setminus \{u,v\})^2$.
 Since $u$ has at most $k+1$ neighbors in $G^2$ that are already colored, we can extend $\varphi$ to $u$.
 Now $|N_{G^2}(v)| = |N(w) \setminus \{v\}|+|\{w,u\}|+|N(u) \setminus \{v\}| \leq d(w)+2$.
 Since $w\not\in B$, $d(w) < \sqrt{k}$, so we can extend $\varphi$ to $v$, which yields an $L$-coloring of $G^2$, a contradiction. \end{proof}

 The intuition behind much of the proof is that small vertices with only small neighbors can always be colored last.
-The next key ingredient in formalizing this intuition is a new plane multigraph.
-Let $G'$ denote the plane multigraph obtained from $G$ by first suppressing vertices of degree $2$ in $S\setminus N(B)$ and then contracting each edge with one endpoint in each of $S_1$ and $B$.
+A key ingredient in formalizing this intuition is a new plane multigraph.
+Let $G'$ denote the plane multigraph obtained from $G$ by first suppressing vertices of degree $2$ in $S\setminus N(B)$ (defined at the end of Section~\ref{sec:defs}) and then contracting each edge with one endpoint in each of $S_1$ and $B$.
 Note that there is a natural bijection between the faces of $G'$ and those of $G$.
 We will use Lemmas~\ref{lem:bigedge} and~\ref{lem:degtwo} to prove structural properties of $G'$.

 Since big vertices of $G$ are not identified with each other in the construction of $G'$, we also let $B$ denote the vertices of $G'$ that contain a big vertex of $G$.
 Let $S' = V(G')\setminus B$.
 Note that neither suppressing nor contracting decreases the degree of a vertex in $B$; thus, we conclude the following.